-Entertainment in Cape Verde very often involves music.
+Entertainment in Cape Verde is varied and also varies from island to island.
+Music runs through the veins of the Cape Verdeans and so much of the entertainment in Cape Verde involves music and dance.
+Visitors to Cape Verde will find everything from gentle, live music to lively nightclubs.
+The sounds of Africa blend with Latin and European themes.
 Many bars arrange live music, if not every evening, then very often once or twice a week.
-The Cape Verdean people like to have fun and so dancing often accompanies the music and in many places it is quite acceptable for visitors to join in; in fact it’s expected – the order of the day is fun!
+The Cape Verdean people like to have fun and so dancing often accompanies the music.
+In many places it is quite acceptable for visitors to join in; in fact it’s expected – the order of the day is fun!
 It is not uncommon for entertainment to start fairly late in the evening and around the Christmas and New Year period there tend to be more events to enjoy.

 Festivals are common in Cape Verde – colourful, lively occasions when local people let their hair down.
-Festivals are dotted throughout the year, the biggest is in Sao Vicente in February when they let rip Rio style and a Gay Pride event in Mindelo (São Vicente) in June.
+Festivals are dotted throughout the year, but the biggest is in Sao Vicente in February when they let rip Rio style.
+A Gay Pride event takes place in Mindelo (São Vicente) in June.
 Quiet restful holidays, even within the larger towns referred to above, are possible.
-If entertainment is not something you are looking for then many of the smaller islands, such as Maio, Fogo or Brava might suit you; you will find occasional music events in local bars, but it is gentle and relaxing.
+If entertainment is not something you are looking for, then many of the smaller islands, such as Maio, Fogo or Brava might suit you.
+On these islands you will find occasional music events in local bars, but it is gentle and relaxing.
 Given the warm climate open air events are quite common.

-Water sports are available on all of the islands and include activities such as swimming, snorkelling, surfing, wind surfing, kite surfing, jet skiing, fishing, diving and sailing.
+Water sports are available on all of the islands.
+They include activities such as swimming, snorkelling, surfing, wind surfing, kite surfing, jet skiing, fishing, diving and sailing.
 The diving in Cape Verde is considered to be some of the best in the world.
-There are wrecks off the isands and of course the waters are teeming with marine life, including turtles, dolphins, whales and a variety of fish.
-Kite surfing has become a major activity in Cape Verde with Kite Beach on the east of the island of Sal providing excellent conditions for this popular sport.
+There are wrecks off the islands and the waters are teeming with marine life.
+Species such as turtles, dolphins, whales and a variety of fish are found.
+Kite surfing has become a major activity in Cape Verde.
+On the east of the island of Sal island Kite Beach providing excellent conditions for this popular sport.